spendierk/pytket-bricks/README.md

 <img src="Images/Grover.jpg" width="400" >

-## Drawing a pyTKET circuit using python
+## Drawing a pyTKET circuit using Python

 [PyTKET](https://cqcl.github.io/pytket/manual/index.html) is a python module for interfacing with [TKET](https://www.quantinuum.com/developers/tket), a quantum computing toolkit and optimising compiler developed by Quantinuum.